Christmas wines 2018 – six favourites

 Graham’s, Quinta dos Malvedos Port, Portugal.
 2005, 20%

 Malvedos is a Single Quinta (SQV) wine, the estate being in the Cima Corgo sub-region of the Duoro.
 2005 was an unusually hot and dry year.
 It’s a blend of Touriga Nacional, Touriga Franca, Tinta Barroca, Tinta Roriz and Tinta Amarela.
 Deep red, with a hint of garnet on the rim, showing a little age.
 It’s one of the most opulent Ports.
 There’s an intense palate of blackberry, cherry and plum.
 A finale of mint and eucalyptus is typical of this Quinta.
 If you’d like to find out more about Port and its various styles, then check out my article here.
 Decanting is essential.
-One for chocolate desserts, Christmas pud, mince pies, blue cheese, or simply conversation.
+One for chocolate desserts, Christmas pud, mince pies, blue cheese, or just conversation.
 This wine is fairly widely available, including Latitude, Leeds £35.00

 And my Wine of the Year 2018?
 Well, I’ll share that with you on the first of January 2019!

 Wishing you a Happy Christmas, wherever you are.